gokul0205/Guestlecture/README.md

 # Guestlecture
 This is a project about guest lecture management system.
-Implementation is done in andriod .
+Implementation is done in android .
 Testing in sonar cube,
 uses firebase for Database.
 Change the firebase keys for autherisation or else buid shall fail(for people who are forking or pulling)